PapihBagas/MyRenpyScreens-gui-and-options/README.md

 # MyRenpyScreens-gui-and-options
-My Renpy source codes for screens gui and also options that I used in my visual novel.
+My Renpy source codes for screens GUI and also options that I used in my visual novel.
 Everything is basically kinda basic default.
-But I did some minor changes to gui and textspeed too.
+But I made some minor changes to gui and text speed too.

 Link for preview: https://imgur.com/a/cJJgZf9